-The Social and Cultural Environment
+The Demographic and Social and Cultural Environments

-The social and cultural environment-including social trends, such as people's attitudes toward fitness and nutrition; demographic characteristics, such as people's age, income, marital status, education, and occupation; and culture, which relates to people's beliefs and values-is changing in the global marketplace.
-Fitness, nutrition, and health trends are affecting the product offerings of many firms.
+The demographic and social and cultural environments-including social trends, such as people's attitudes toward fitness and nutrition; demographic characteristics, such as people's age, income, marital status, education, and occupation; and culture, which relates to people's beliefs and values-are constantly changing in the global marketplace.
+Fitness, nutrition, and health trends affect the product offerings of many firms.
 For example, PepsiCo produces vitamin water and sports drinks.
 More women are working, which has led to a rise in the demand for services such as house cleaning and daycare.
 U.S. baby boomers are reaching retirement age, sending their children to college, and trying to care of their elderly parents all at the same time.
 Firms are responding to the time constraints their buyers face by creating products that are more convenient, such as frozen meals and nutritious snacks.